cincheo/jsweet/doc/jsweet-language-specifications.md

 #### Example 5: an adapter to generate JavaScript JAX-RS proxies/stubs

 It is a common use case to implement a WEB or mobile application with Java on the server and JavaScript on the client.
-Typically, a JEE/Jackson server will expose a REST API through the JAX-RS specifications, and the HTML5 client will have to invoke this API using `XMLHttpRequest` or higher level libraries such as jQuery.
-However, coding the HTTP invocations manually comes with many drawbacks:
+Typically, a JEE/Jackson server will expose a REST API through the JAX-RS specifications, and the HTML5 client will have to invoke this API using `XMLHttpRequest` or higher-level libraries such as jQuery.
+However, manually coding the HTTP invocations comes with many drawbacks:

--   It requires the use of specific API (XHR, jQuery), which is not easy for all programmers and may imply different programming styles that would make the code more difficult to read and maintain.
+-   It requires the use of specific APIs (XHR, jQuery), which is not easy for all programmers and may imply different programming styles that would make the code more difficult to read and maintain.

 -   It requires the programmers to handle manually the serialization/deserialization, while it can be done automatically trough the use of annotation-driven generative programming.